Skateboard Helmet VS Bike Helmet (Tips To Buy Helmets)

 - CPSC: The US Consumer Protection Safety Commission is accountable for enforcing and certifying this standard.
 It is applicable to all bicycle helmets sold in the US.
 According to this standard, a helmet must effectively reduce the impact forces from a 6 foot fall (or about 1000 G) to below (300 G).

 - The European safety standard is CE/EN1078.
 Relative to US safety standards, it is significantly comprehensive.
 Thinner and lighter helmets generally meet this requirement easily.
-These helmets would not fulfil the CPSC regulations if put to the test.
+These helmets would not fulfill the CPSC regulations if put to the test.

 These certifications are marked on the inside of the helmet through a sticker that comes along with them.